livingdocsIO/documentation/content/guides/integrations/hugo-dnd/index.md

 ## Basic Configuration

-To enable dragging both images and documents from _huGO+_ into livingdocs you first need to configure `hugo.resource` in the [server configuration]({{< ref "/reference-docs/server-extensions/server-configuration" >}})
+To enable dragging both images and documents from _huGO+_ into Livingdocs you first need to configure `hugo.resource` in the [server configuration]({{< ref "/reference-docs/server-extensions/server-configuration" >}})

 ## Image Drag and Drop

-Images can be dragged onto a livingdocs document directly from _huGO+_ after the basic configuration is set up.
+Images can be dragged onto a Livingdocs document directly from _huGO+_ after the basic configuration is set up.

 Note: you can restrict from which sources images can be uploaded, e.g. you could allow only uploads from _huGO+_.
 See [Image Source Policy]({{< ref "/reference-docs/editor-extensions/editor-configuration/image-source-policy.md" >}})